Applying to the Program

 Personal Statement

-Your personal statement should address two important areas.
+Your personal statement should address three important areas.
 One, identify the track to which you are seeking admittance: coursework or research track.
 Two, explain how attaining the Masters Degree in Bacteriology will help you to accomplish your career goals.
 Specifically, how will this education (coursework or research track) fit in with your future plans and what do you hope to gain from the program?
+Three, describe your past experience.
 If you are applying to the research track, you must identify a faculty member who agrees to serve as your research advisor/mentor before being admitted to the program.
 The faculty member must notify the program that they will serve as your research mentor.
 A list of trainers for the program are listed here (Faculty Trainers).

 College Transcripts